mhrons/mhrons.github.io/docs/pv_smooth.md

 - specific IPLPF-accumulated throughput by \eqref{eq:5}.

 These 3 values define the accumulation rate. ***Using a reference LPF, the accumulation rate of IPLPF smoothing quantifies the solar intermittency.***

-**Management of positive SOC:**  IPLPF smoothing ensures that the rectified charging and discharging throughputs are equal due to \eqref{eq:2}, so the periods of charge/discharge reversing are kept stable throughout the whole cycle T.

 ### Smoothing by IPLPF vs LPF
 Global irradiance GI measured, filtered by LPF and by IPLPF, and the specific energy GX accumulated by filters: